Spin $ 2 $ spectrum for marginal deformations of 4d $ \mathcal{N}=2 $ SCFTs: Introduction and summary

-Upon fixing one of the quantum numbers ($ q=1 $) we are finally able to solve the massive graviton equation analytically considering the effects of the $ \gamma $- deformation upto leading order in the perturbative expansion.
-Contrary to the undeformed case \cite{Itsios:2019yzp}, we notice that the effect of the $ \gamma $- deformation is to change the spectrum of \emph{zero} (as well as non zero) modes from discrete to continuous.
-These modes are associated to the $ \psi $- direction of the internal manifold which turns out to be non-compact and in particular unbounded in the presence of the $ \gamma $-deformation.
-However, for the ATD model, this turns out to be an isometry direction in the absence of any deformation \cite{Itsios:2019yzp}.
+Upon fixing the quantum number $m=0$, we solve the massive graviton equation considering the effects of the $ \gamma $- deformation upto leading order in the perturbative expansion.
+Contrary to the undeformed case \cite{Itsios:2019yzp}, we notice that the effect of the $ \gamma $- deformation is to change the spectrum from discrete to continuous.
+We identify this as an artefact of the breaking of the spherical symmetry $ S^2(\chi ,\xi) $ in the presence of the $ \gamma $- deformation.

-Therefore, to summarise, the non-discrete spectra is an artefact of the breaking of the abelian isometry in the presence of the $ \gamma $- deformation.
+These modes are associated to the $ \psi $- direction of the internal manifold which could be recast as an isometric direction for the $ \gamma $-deformed ATD \footnote{One way to realise this isometry for the ATD in Type IIA is through a suitable choice of gauge.
+We elaborate more on this as we progress in section 4 (see Footnote 3).}.
+However, one looses this isometry for the $ \gamma $- deformed NATD.
 One might expect a different scenario once the flavour D6 branes are placed so that the $ \psi $- direction is bounded.
 However, as we outline in the Appendix \ref{appen c}, the corresponding massive graviton equations are quite nontrivial to deal with and specially in the presence of the $ \gamma $- deformation.

 The rest of the paper is organised as follows.
 We briefly outline the $ \gamma $- deformed set up in Section \ref{sec2}.
 In Section \ref{sec3}, we work out the detailed structure of the linearised perturbation equations.
 In Section \ref{sec4}, we compute the spin 2 spectrum taking specific examples of $ \gamma $- deformed ATD as well as NATD models.
 Finally, we draw our conclusion in Section \ref{sec5}, where we outline the possible structure of the spin 2 operator in the dual field theory.